pasciaks/sabio/scrum.md

     What are you going to accomplish
     What are your blockers

+# November 7, 2020

+### ---- ACCOMPLISHED -----

+### ---- WILL ACCOMPLISH -----

+### --- BLOCKERS ---

 # November 6, 2020

 ### ---- ACCOMPLISHED -----

-        /login

-        /register

-        /current
+        USERs work...

+        POST /users/login

+        POST /users/register

+        GET /users/current

+        DELETE /users/{id}

-        /id/stringStatus  -- uses enum parse and updates user status (NotSet, Active, Deleted, Flagged)
+        PUT /users/{id}/{stringStatus}  -- uses enum parse and updates user status (NotSet, Active, Deleted, Flagged)

-        Got on the Q to check in (Gregorio pinged me to do so) Code review with Hector.
+        [x] Got on the Q to check in (Gregorio pinged me to do so) Code review with Hector.

+        [x] Implemented Register and Login into Front end.

+        PUT /users/update/{id}

+        [x] Read SQL cards (the answers were there already, nothing serious it seems)

 ### ---- WILL ACCOMPLISH -----